lockss/lockss-rtd-manual/docs/appendix/postgresql.rst

       postgres=#

-   which you can exit by entering :kbd:`\q` or hitting :kbd:`Ctrl + D`.
+   which you can exit by entering :samp:`\q` or hitting :kbd:`Ctrl+D`.
 If the password change was unsuccessful or you do not enter :samp:`{newpassword}` correctly, you will see output similar to:

    .. code-block:: text